-As government and industrial regulations for clearly legible, permanent marks on parts increases, laser marking, laser etching and laser engraving is rapidly growing in popularity.
+As government and industrial regulations for clearly legible, permanent marks and serial numbers on medical and aerospace parts increases, laser marking, laser etching and/or laser engraving or scribing, is rapidly growing in need.
 And Laser Services is responding.
-We use YAG and CO2 systems to professionally laser mark, etch and engrave metals, ceramics, plastics, Teflon, wood, medical tubes and surgically implantable parts.
-We also offer a wide variety of metal coatings and finishes for preservation.
+We use YAG and CO2 systems to professionally laser mark, etch and engrave metals, ceramics, plastics, Teflon, wood, medical tubes and surgically implantable parts for the biggest names in medical devices and aerospace subsystems.
+We also offer a wide variety of metal coatings and finishes for preservation of markings and serial numbers.

-These terms are often used interchangeably but they each offer different capabilities and results.
+These laser machining terms are often used interchangeably but they each offer slightly different results.

 Laser marking is typically used for marking various metals needing serial or model numbers.
 Our alpha-numeric laser marking and bar coding is done via computer-controlled optics with rotary capabilities.
 This means we can mark any variation of flat, curved or round surfaces with sequential serial numbers, alphanumeric (including OCRA-A) variations, and bar codes.